The World's Largest Modern & Contemporary Prints & Editions Platform

 Gaillard by Bridget Riley Image © Christie's / Gaillard © Bridget Riley 1989

-A foremost example of Riley’s oeuvre, Gaillard (1989), is a lively and effervescent work that was purchased in February 2020 for nearly £2.3 million at Christie’s.
+A foremost example of Riley’s oeuvre, Gaillard (1989), is a lively and effervescent work sold in February 2020 for nearly £2.3 million at Christie’s.
 The kaleidoscopic energy posed by the painting’s exploration of hard-edged form, is a testament to it’s auction success surpassing the high estimate by 14%.
 While distinctly divergent from the artist's earlier monochromatic works, Gaillard still maintains a fundamental focus on visual perception.
 Comprising an array of coloured rhomboids, referred to by Riley as 'zigs,' this artwork elicits a range of optical effects for the viewer to experience.

 Buy and sell artworks